 CML licenses actuators for cameras currently used in smartphones, wearables and drones.
-Beyond that, CML has working samples of haptic actuators and is developing actuators for facial recognition and augmented reality applications to meet consumer needs across all applicable markets.
+Beyond that, CML has developed haptic actuators alongside actuators for facial recognition and augmented reality applications to meet consumer needs across all applicable markets.

 Haptic technology is set to nearly triple in value to $27.6 billion by 2022.
 80% of market growth will be driven by smartphones, tablets and wearables, with an array of applications from gaming to enabling new casework designs.

 The number of mobile devices including facial recognition technology is expected to exceed 1 billion by 2020 and augmented reality is expected to become a $60 billion industry by 2023.